johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 ![GroupDynamicsProcess]({{site.url}}/assets/diagrams/teamturnover-color.png)

 As you can see, the addition of new team members over time could have the result of keeping the team locked in a constant state of <b>forming</b>.
+When teams are stuck in the earlier stages of development they are unable to function on their own and will require much more direction.
+If managers are unable to move on to other teams the organization may fail to scale properly.

 Adding more people to a team that hasn't reached the performance stage yet my also result in something known as [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month).
 The Mythical Man Month states that adding another person to an already late project will just make it later.

-The notion that you can just add another person and all will be fixed, is a hold out from the industrial age, where adding another worker to a factory production floor would increase output and help you fulfill an order that was running late.
+The notion that you can just add another person and the project will be completed on time, is a hold out from the industrial age, where adding another worker to a factory production floor would increase output and help fulfill an order that was running late.
 In the knowledge economy this is no longer true, since communication is at the center of all valuable work being done by the team.
-When managers add another person, they increase the communication complexity and thus slow the overall team down and prevent the team from reaching the performance stage.
+Ultimately, when managers add another person, they increase the communication complexity and thus slow the overall team down and prevent the team from reaching the performance stage and completing the project.

 My own take on this subject, is that, years of evolution have conditioned us to view outsiders as inherently less trustworthy than insiders.
 Groups that are frequently having to assimilate new members have to spend enormous amounts of time building trust, which can slow down the workflow and ultimately lead to even the top performers becoming frustrated.
 This frustration will likely lead to top individuals leaving the company, which has widely been documented as a [top expense for companies.](https://www.peoplekeep.com/blog/bid/312123/employee-retention-the-real-cost-of-losing-an-employee).